AvaloniaUI/avalonia-docs/docs/basics/user-interface/styling/control-themes.md

 Control themes are themselves styles, but with some important differences:

-- Control themes don't have a selector: instead they have a "target type" which is simply the style key of the control that they will apply to
+- Control themes don't have a selector: instead they have a `TargetType` property which describes the control that they target
 - Control themes are stored in a `ResourceDictionary` instead of a `Styles` collection
 - Control themes are assigned to a control by setting the `Theme` property, usually using the `{StaticResource}` markup extension